google/webcrypto.dart/doc/design-rationale.md

 While platform independence could also be achieved by rolling a custom cryptography implementation.
 This option comes with significant draw backs:

- * Custom implementations of cryptographic algorithsm requires domain experts and extensive security reviews.
+ * Custom implementations of cryptographic algorithms requires domain experts and extensive security reviews.
  * A Javascript implementation is unlikely to achieve performance comparable to the native crytography algorithms shipped with the browser.